Population trapping in a pair of periodically driven Rydberg atoms: Introduction

 Currently, ultracold Rydberg atoms are emerging as a promising platform for probing quantum many-body phenomena and implementing quantum information protocols \cite{bro20, saf10}.
-The Rydberg blockade, in which strong Rydberg-Rydberg interactions (RRIs) suppress simultaneous excitation of two Rydberg atoms within a finite volume \cite{luk01,urb09,gae09,hei07}, and the breaking of the blockade (anti-blockade) \cite{ate07,qia09,amt10} are of central utility for these applications.
+The Rydberg blockade, in which strong Rydberg-Rydberg interactions (RRIs) suppress simultaneous excitation of two Rydberg atoms within a finite volume \cite{luk01,urb09,gae09,hei07}, and the breaking of the blockade (anti-blockade) \cite{ate07,qia09,amt10,ssu20} are of central utility for these applications.
 For two atoms, it has been predicted that through modulation induced resonances, one can engineer the parameter space for both Rydberg-blockade and anti-blockade \cite{bas18, ank20, wuj20}.
-Not only that, periodically driven Rydberg gases may provide control over the blockade and anti-blockade regimes, but also find applications such as to implement robust quantum gates \cite{hua18, wu20, wuj20} and accelerating the formation of dissipative entangled steady states \cite{rui20}.
-To realize periodic driving in a Rydberg chain, one can modulate the light field that couples the ground to the Rydberg state.
-Another method is to apply additional radio-frequency or microwave fields that provide off-resonant couplings to other Rydberg states.
-Both approaches give rise to sidebands either in the driving field or in the atomic levels \cite{aut55, gal08}.
-Experiments with interacting Rydberg atoms in oscillating electric fields \cite{zhe15} have, so far, mainly explored dipole-dipole interactions via F\"orster resonances \cite{tre14, zhe215, tau08, boh07}.
+The latter is proposed to have applications in implementing robust quantum gates \cite{hua18, wu20, wuj20} and accelerating the formation of dissipative entangled steady states \cite{rui20}.
+To realize periodic driving in a Rydberg chain, either one can modulate the light field that couples the ground to the Rydberg state or applying additional radio-frequency fields.
+Those approaches give rise to sidebands either in the driving field or in the atomic levels \cite{aut55, gal08, noe98, mil16}.
+Experiments with interacting Rydberg atoms in oscillating electric fields \cite{zhe15} have been employed to explore dipole-dipole interactions via F\"orster resonances \cite{tre14, zhe215, tau08, boh07}.
 Also, the dynamical stabilization of thermal Rydberg atoms against ionization, exposed to periodic kicks, has been a subject of intense study in the past, especially in classical-quantum correspondence \cite{yos00,rei97}.
 In the latter case, the RRIs were not relevant.
+In a recent experiment, intensity-modulated off-resonance laser is used to vary the energy of an excited atomic state sinusoidally to generate interacting Rydberg polaritons \cite{cla19}.